xrazis/haris.razis.com/content/posts/cappadocia.md

 attr="Just behind the touristic facade, half-demolished buildings are where the unfortunate live..." width=100% align=center link="/blog/cappadocia/20241019_122701.webp" target="_blank" >}}

-We then visited the Soğanlı valley, where we drove through a beautiful twisty countryside road, in between a canyon.
+We then visited the Soğanlı valley, where we drove through a beautiful twisty countryside road that sits in a canyon.
 Soğanlı is an ancient settlement of similar historical significance to Göreme, with numerous churches, an abandoned village, and astonishing views.